redox-os/book/src/ch09-02-coding-and-building.md

 make live
 ```

 In the directory `build/x86_64/myfiles`, you will find the file `livedisk.iso`.
-Follow the instructions for [Running on Real Hardware](./ch02-02-real-hardware.md) and test out your change.
+Follow the instructions on [this](#testing-on-real-hardware) section and test out your change.

 ### Test Your Changes (out of the Redox build system)